mathigon/textbooks/content/chaos/content.md

 wings in Brazil might change the weather conditions enough to set off a tornado in Texas, at some point in the future.

-Usually, you’d expect a small change to the input parameters also lead to a small change in the output.
+Usually, you’d expect a small change to the input parameters to also lead to a small change in the output.
 For chaotic systems, like the weather or the double pendulum, the opposite is true.
 Even tiny changes can grow quickly, and lead to huge differences.